drew-wks/uscgaux-ask/docs/library_overview.md

 - Policy documents

 ASK does NOT contain:
+- Expired documents.
+That includes the Auxiliary Manual.
+There's a switch in the left tab to include them if you choose.
 - Private documents: ASK does not contain information from behind MemberZone, such as L2 Messages or most National Workshops
 - Outdated documents: ASK doesn't include cancelled, expired or superceded documents
 - Local or Regional documents
 - Information from AUXDATA or AUXDIRECTORY
-- ALAUX messages designated informational from past years, such as those commemorating/recognizing people or events
+- ALAUX messages designated as informational from past years, such as those commemorating/recognizing people or events
 - ALAUX promulgation announcements (since they duplicate the policies themselves and interfere with document retrival)
 - Biographies or points of contact lists
 - Event-related info such as schedules or calendars (e.g., C-School Calendar, NACON schedule)
--